Well-posedness by noise for scalar conservation laws: Introduction

+Let us comment more on the role of the noise in the presence of spatial inhomogeneities.
+In this setting, the transformation $v(t,x):=u(t,x+W_{t})$, applied to \eqref{eq:intro-stoch-burgers-homogeneous} above, gives

+Hence, the noise induces a random shift of the flux function in its spatial variable.
+As for the Burgers' equation \eqref{eq:intro-stoch-burgers-homogeneous}, and contrary to the linear transport equation \eqref{eq:intro-stoch-transport} this random shift cannot prevent the occurrence of shocks.
+However, our main result indicates that, as in the linear setting, this random shift still has an averaging and thus regularizing effect on spatial inhomogeneities.

-Scalar conservation laws with irregular flux in divergence form have been used in several models, including models of traffic flow, flow in porous media and sedimentation processes (cf. \cite{CDCDP15}).
-In the present work, we choose to consider the non-divergence form in order to allow comparison to the results obtained in \cite{FGP10,BFGM14}.
-We expect that related arguments can be also applied to the corresponding divergence type equations, as it was demonstrated in the linear case in \cite{BFGM14}, although nontrivial differences with the non-divergence case may arise.
+Scalar conservation laws with irregular flux in divergence form have been used in several models, including models of traffic flow, flow in porous media and sedimentation processes (cf.~Crasta, De Cicco, De Philippis \cite{CDCDP15}).
+In the present work, we choose to consider the non-divergence form in order to allow comparison to the results obtained in \cite{FGP10} and by Beck, Flandoli, Gubinelli, Maurelli in \cite{BFGM14}.
+We expect that related arguments can be also applied to the corresponding divergence type equations, as it was demonstrated in the linear setting in \cite{BFGM14}, although nontrivial differences with the non-divergence case may arise (see Remark \ref{rem:div_form}).
 This will be treated in a subsequent work.
-The respective study of conservation laws with irregular flux has attracted considerable interest in recent years, see \cite{AKR10,AKR11,CDCDPG16,AD15,CDCDP15} among many more.
+The respective study of conservation laws with irregular flux has attracted considerable interest in recent years, see Andreianov, Karlsen, Risebro \cite{AKR10,AKR11}, Crasta, De Cicco, De Philippis, Ghiraldin \cite{CDCDPG16,CDCDP15}, Andreianov, Mitrovi\'{c} \cite{AD15} among many more.
 Due to the spatial irregularity of the flux, entropy solutions to \eqref{eq:intro-det-burgers-inhomo} are typically non-unique and several selection criteria to select a unique entropy solution have been introduced, corresponding to different physical phenomena and relative approximation procedures.
 Therefore, the study of selection methods for \eqref{eq:intro-det-burgers-inhomo} is of high interest.
 The well-posedness result for